tnwinc/programing-class/front-end/lesson 3 - intermediate css/README.md

 ## Reset / Normalize

-Browser implement default styles for elements differently.
-An H1 in Chrome might be a different font-size than in Firefox and the margin around a p tag might different between Safari and IE. Instead of fighting with these differences throughout your CSS, it's best to use a strategy that resets or normalizes the styles across browsers at the beginning of your styles.
+Browsers implement default styles for elements differently.
+An H1 in Chrome might be a different font-size than in Firefox and the margin around a p tag might differ between Safari and IE. Instead of fighting with these differences throughout your CSS, it's best to use a strategy that resets or normalizes the styles across browsers at the beginning of your styles.

 ### Reset